Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 snippet: saga-multiple-timeouts

+> [!NOTE]
-NOTE: Sending a timeout with the same data multiple times will result in that timeout being processed multiple times by the saga.
+> Sending a timeout with the same data multiple times will result in that timeout being processed multiple times by the saga.

 ## Revoking timeouts